 What is Lean Coffee?

-Lean Coffee provides a format for individuals to quickly self-organize a conversation on topics that are most relevant for who shows up.
+Lean Coffee provides a format for individuals to quickly self-organize a conversation on topics that are most relevant for those who show up.

 If you have never attended a lean coffee, I suggest you first view Jim Benson's 3 minute video (Jim co-created this meeting format with Jeremy Lightfoot).